• journal prompts for self growth

 So don’t worry about being the best.

-Life Lesson #4: It’s about the journey, not the destination.
+Life Lesson #4: It’s about the journey, not the destination

-My “why” for running is pretty simple: because I enjoy it and I know that I’m doing something good for my body.
+My “why” for running is pretty simple: because I enjoy it and know that I’m doing something good for my body.
 When I go outside and hit the pavement, I get to breathe in fresh air while surrounding myself with beautiful nature.
 My average run lately has been about 6 miles, which means I get a whole hour to myself.
 Sometimes, I listen to a podcast.
 Other times, I listen to music.
 Every once in a while, I listen to nothing but my own breathing.
-On any given run, I’m not thinking about how great it’ll feel when I’m finished.
-I’m just enjoying the present moment, one step at a time.

 The journey is always more important than the destination.